Ledig stilling på Universitetet i Oslo

 More about the position

-The successful candidate is expected to participate in the Institute’s research environment and networks and contribute to their further development.
+The successful candidate is expected to participate in the Institute’s ongoing research environment and networks, and to contribute actively to their further development.

 - Fluent oral and written communication skills in English.
-Command of a Scandinavian language and/or Italian is an advantage
+Command of a Scandinavian language is a strong advantage.
+Knowledge of Italian is desirable.

 - Personal suitability and motivation for the position